WilkAndy/neural_net_examples/README.md

 ## The synthetic data

-The synthetic data is generated using the python script [generate_data.py] using:
+Two sets of synthetic data - "smooth" and "noisy" - are generated using the python script [generate_data.py](generate_data.py):

 ```
 ep = 0.01